General selection models: Bernstein duality and minimal ancestral structures: From selection decompositions to selection mechanisms

 This holds for any continuity point $\gamma\in(0,1)$.
 Hence, the previous limit exists and equals $0$.
 Together with \eqref{eq12}, this implies that

-This ends the proof. \end{proof} At last, we prove Corollary~\ref{Natsequence}, which provides a particular Moran model that converges to the solution of~\eqref{eq:SDEoriginalBer} for a given~$(\beta,p,\Lambda)$. \begin{proof}[Proof of Corollary~\ref{Natsequence}] It is enough to show that conditions (1) and (2) of Theorem \ref{teo:convergence} are satisfied.
-Since $N\beta^N=\beta$ and $\mu_N(\{0\})=\Lambda(\{0\})$, conditions (1) and the first part of condition (2) are satisfied.
-In order to prove the other two parts of condition (2), it suffices to show that for every $f\in\Cs([0,1])$
+This ends the proof. \end{proof} Finally, we prove Corollary~\ref{Natsequence}, which provides for given~$(\beta,p,\Lambda)$ an explicit sequence Moran models converging to the solution of~\eqref{eq:SDEoriginalBer}.

+\begin{proof}[Proof of Corollary~\ref{Natsequence}] It is enough to show that conditions (1) and (2) of Theorem \ref{teo:convergence} are satisfied.
+Since $N\beta^{(N)}=\beta$ and $\mu_N(\{0\})=\Lambda(\{0\})$, condition~(1) and the first part of condition~(2) are satisfied.
+To prove the other two parts of condition~(2), it suffices to show that for every $f\in\Cs([0,1])$

 By the definition of $\lambda_{N,k+1}^0$ and a straightforward calculation,